La maja desnuda: Influence

 The work has inspired other artists.
 Jeffrey Meyers, in his book Impressionist Quartet: The Intimate Genius of Manet and Morisot, Degas and Cassatt, opines that Manet's Olympia "boldly alluded to another masterpiece, Goya's Naked Maja."

 Two sets of stamps depicting La maja desnuda in commemoration of Goya's work were privately produced in 1930 and later approved by the Spanish Postal Authority.

 The novel The Naked Maja (by Samuel Edwards, 1959) is based on Goya's affairs with the duchess.
 Later that same year, an Italian-French-American co-production film based on this novel (sharing the same name) was made by S.G.C., Titanus Films, and United Artists.

 The painting figures into the plot of film Toto in Madrid, an Italian comedy film from 1959, directed by Steno, written by Vittorio Metz, starring Totò and Louis de Funès.

 In the 1982 comedy film The Toy, U.S. Bates has a portrait of his young wife posed in imitation of La maja vestida.
 A hidden switch on Bates' desk causes the figure's clothes to slide away, making it now resemble La maja desnuda.

+In the 2013 thriller film Trance, La maja desnuda is discussed by the male and female leads (Simon and Elizabeth), with Simon telling Elizabeth that he prefers the old aesthetic of paintings before La maja desnuda that did not depict women's pubic hair.
+Elizabeth then takes this as a cue to remove her own pubic hair.